Diamondbacks vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dansby Swanson and the Chicago Cubs square off against Tommy Pham and the Arizona Diamondbacks on Friday at 9:40 PM ET, in the first of a three-game series at Chase Field.
+Cody Bellinger and the Chicago Cubs will try to get to Zach Davies when he starts for the Arizona Diamondbacks on Saturday at 8:10 PM ET.

-The favored Cubs have -135 moneyline odds to win against the underdog Diamondbacks, who are listed at +110.
-The game's total has been set at 8.5 runs.
+The favored Cubs have -120 moneyline odds to win against the underdog Diamondbacks, who are listed at +100.
+The total is 9 runs for this contest (with +100 odds on the over and -120 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.